-Attached to the Middle Military Division, Army of the Shenandoah beginning in August, September saw the departure of several 47th Pennsylvania Volunteers who had served honorably, including the captains of Companies D, E and F and Private Orlando Fuller, the older brother of 1st Lieutenant George W. Fuller.
-All four mustered out at Berryville, Virginia on 18 September 1864 upon expiration of their respective three-year terms of service.
+Attached to the Middle Military Division, Army of the Shenandoah beginning in August, the 47th Pennsylvania Volunteers witnessed the September departure of several officers and enlisted members of their regiment, including the captains of Companies D, E and F and Private Orlando Fuller, the older brother of First Lieutenant George W. Fuller.
+Having served honorably, all four mustered out at Berryville, Virginia on 18 September 1864 upon expiration of their respective three-year terms of service.

 * Note: The first undertaker to serve the residents of Allentown and later superintendent of the Fairview Cemetery from 1871-1879, Paul Balliet became famous for retrieving and returning home to the Lehigh Valley the bodies of numerous soldiers who had been killed far from their native Pennsylvania soil, including soldiers who died during the Battle of Antietam and members of the 47th Pennsylvania Volunteers.
 (Historian Lewis Schmidt confirmed that Balliet readied for travel the remains of several who had served with the 47th Pennsylvania in 1862 and 1864, as well as a child of the regiment’s chaplain, William Rodrock.)